Irene Colvin Corbett: RMS Titanic

-Irene traveled to Southampton and boarded the RMS Titanic on April 10, 1912 to return to Utah; Irene was one of only 14 second class women to die during the sinking.
+Irene traveled to Southampton and boarded the RMS Titanic on April 10, 1912, to return to Utah; Irene was one of 14 second class women to die during the sinking.
 Irene's father, unaware of her death sent a telegram to White Star Line asking about his daughter to which they responded with the following two messages:

 "New York, April 19, Levi Colvin, Provo, Utah.
 Neither the name of Mrs Irene Corbett nor anything like it appears on the Titanic's second cabin list of passengers as having sailed from Southampton.
 WHITE STAR LINE."

 "New York, April 19, Levi Colvin, Provo, Utah.
 Now find name of Mrs Irene C. Corbett is on the list of passengers having sailed from Southampton, but regret is not a survivor on Carpathia.
 WHITE STAR LINE."
-Irene's widower remarried in 1914 but died on February 4, 1917 after a mining accident and their children were given to Levi and Mary Colvin.
+Irene's widower remarried in 1914 but died on February 4, 1917, after a mining accident and their children were given to Levi and Mary Colvin.